 Multiple microservices communicate with each other to provide a response to an API or a web application.

 You might be wondering if you need microservices in your current application.
-Microservices help to break large monolithic applications into smaller pieces and provide you with the following benefits: faster time to market, modularity, flexibility and scalability, resiliency, organizational alignment, and reduction in costs.
+A microservice architecture helps to break large monolithic applications into smaller pieces and provides you with the following benefits: faster time to market, modularity, flexibility and scalability, resiliency, organizational alignment, and reduction in costs.

-Organizational Alignment: Microservices ensure that technical groups are right-sized and well aligned with business needs and required tasks.
+Organizational alignment: Microservices ensure that technical groups and other teams are right-sized and well aligned with business needs and required tasks.
 Teams are typically small, interdisciplinary, and centered around a single component of the overall application.
 This cross-functional approach breaks down silos, improves collaboration, and is especially effective for distributed and remote teams.

 Each microservice has its own isolated database

-Each service also generally has its own database —that contains information pertaining to that specific microservice — to minimize the impact of failures.
+Each service also generally has its own database — containing information that pertains to that specific microservice — to minimize the impact of failures.
 If a single database was shared, an outage would affect multiple microservices and result in substantial downtime.
 Isolating database instances also enables changes to database contents and configuration to be made without impacting other microservices.

-Microservices solve these monolithic challenges with a highly modular approach.
-Applications are structured as a suite of small services, each running in its own process and independently deployable.
+Microservices solve these inherent challenges of monolithic architecture with a highly modular approach.
+The entire application is instead structured as a suite of small services, each running in its own process and independently deployable.

-Redundancy: Because microservices architecture is distributed, there are more potential failure points, so microservices need to be designed for redundancy.
+Redundancy: Because microservice architecture is distributed, there are more potential failure points, so microservices need to be designed for redundancy.
 MongoDB Atlas readily meets this requirement with built-in redundancy through MongoDB replica sets.

-Monitoring and Automation: As the number of services in an application grows, an automated management process is required to cope with the increasing complexity.
-MongoDB Ops Manager (also available as the hosted Cloud Manager service) fills the bill here, with visualizations, custom dashboards, and automated alerting.
+Monitoring and automation: As the number of services in an application grows, an automated management process is required to cope with the increasing complexity.
+MongoDB Ops Manager (also available as the hosted Cloud Manager service) fits the bill here, with visualizations, custom dashboards, and automated alerting.
 Ops Manager tracks 100-plus key database and system health metrics.

 Scalability: As with any IT environment, microservices must be scalable to accommodate higher demand.
 MongoDB Atlas meets the need for dynamic scaling with no loss in performance, through automatic partitioning and database distribution across nodes.
-What's more, Atlas is designed to scale-out on commodity hardware with auto-sharding, for easy database distribution across geographic regions with minimal manual setup.
+What's more, MongoDB Atlas is designed to scale-out on commodity hardware with auto-sharding, for easy database distribution across geographic regions with minimal manual setup.

-An application program interface (API) is a set of routines, protocols, and tools that allow applications — in this context, services within a microservices architecture — to talk to each other.
+An application program interface (API) is a set of routines, protocols, and tools that allow applications — in this context, services within a microservice architecture — to talk to each other.
 So the answer is no: APIs are not microservices.
-Think of them as messengers that deliver requests and responses.
+Think of them as messengers that deliver requests and responses, rather than microservices, which allow each part of the application (components) to function autonomously.
 APIs are also used in programming the components of graphical user interfaces (GUIs).

 Microservices are architectural components, whereas REST (Representational State Transfer) is an HTTP-based web service for communication between applications.
 Restful APIs enable microservices to work together while keeping them decoupled.
 While RESTful APIs aren’t strictly required for microservices, they do make it easy to build microservices that are loosely coupled.

 Microservices themselves are not a technology.
-They’re a software architecture that involves splitting large applications into small pieces that communicate with each other.
-Each of these individual components can be built, deployed, and maintained by smaller groups of software engineers.
+Microservices are a software architecture that involves splitting large applications into small pieces that communicate with each other.
+Then, these individual services can be deployed, built, and maintained by smaller groups of software engineers.

-When it comes to deploying and managing large applications with thousands of microservices, understanding the application as a whole, and ensuring proper communication across all the components can be challenging.
+When it comes to deploying and managing large applications with thousands of microservices architectures, understanding the application as a whole, and ensuring proper communication across all the components can be challenging.
 Thankfully, tools such as Kubernetes make this much easier.

-Another disadvantage of microservices lies in data consistency.
+Another disadvantage of using microservices lies in data consistency.
 As multiple databases can be used, some redundancy might be needed.
-Ensuring consistency across all the sources might require some architectural changes.
+Ensuring consistency across all the sources might require some architectural changes when building microservices.